nican0r/elasticswap-recon/README.md

 All high and medium severity issues have been resolved.

 # Deployments (on testnet)
-1. Update hardhat.config.json with needed credentials
+1. Copy .ev.example to .env and update needed credentials
 1. `npx hardhat deploy --network goerli --export-all ./artifacts/deployments.json`
 1. Verify on etherscan `npx hardhat --network goerli etherscan-verify --api-key <APIKEY>`